Chipdelmal/dataPy_CADi/md/environments.md

 # Environments

+Virtual environments are an important concept in several domains of programming and Python is no exception.

+##  Packages "Hygene"

 One of Python's greatest strengths is the availability of community packages to tackle a wide variety of scientific/engineering tasks.
-This, however, leads to an unintended problem: **What happens when some of my packages require different versions of Python or other packages?**
+This, however, leads to an unintended problem: **What happens when some of my packages require different versions other packages? (or even different versions of Python)**

 For example, if we create our own package that requires [numpy](https://www.numpy.org/), but the developers are announcing some upcoming changes that might break the functionality of my code; how can we ensure that our package will continue to work if I update [numpy](https://www.numpy.org/) to work in another project in my computer?

+Environments solve this problem in an elegant way by providing "workspaces" within our system in which we can install/uninstall packages without affecting the dependencies of other projects we might be working on.

+##  Portability

+Another problem environments address is the "shipping" of our code.
+This is: **How do I share my code with collaborators and users without them having to install and figure out packages dependencies by themselves?**

+By creating a virtual environment, we are already

 ##  Updating pip